"A true leader has the confidence to stand alone and the courage to make tough decisions."

 Signs of the Tyrant:

-- You lead through fear or manipulation
+- We lead through fear or manipulation

-- You surround yourself with yes-men
+- We surround ourselves with yes-men

-- Others' competence threatens you
+- Others' competence threatens us

 This is false leadership.
 It looks powerful but is insecure.
 The Tyrant creates followers who are afraid or resentful—not capable contributors.